jfet97/proposal-fast-this-assignments/README.md

   this = {...arguments};
 }
 ```
 Nice!
 But there is an "useless" object creation also here.
-And _arguments_ is deprecated.
+And _arguments_ is deprecated in strict mode.
 Furthermore, I don't like reassign __this__ like that.

 ### I don't like the dot
 Ok.
 We have not to use 96`.96`, only something easy and fast to write but not misunderstoodable.